 Ask them to throw in some decent 1.75 tires (or better) with a strong sidewall for better rides in your favorite terrain.

-There are numerous frame types and each has its goodness and weakness:
+There are numerous frame types for bikes for 300 lbs man and each has its goodness and weakness:

 Aluminum is great for those on a budget though not the strongest.
 Carbon is lightweight and stronger and favored by some obese bikers but it’s a bit expensive.